nullserve/faaskit/README.md

 `timinglogMiddlware` takes in a logging function of the signature `(duration, {event, result}) => void` and calls this function after the `next` handler has returned.

 This middleware is useful for recording the time taken by a lambda in other means than the existing AWS lambda logging.
-The function passed in can log a formatted message to console or remotely as it choses.
+The function passed in can log a formatted message to console or remotely as it chooses.

 ## Creating Partial Middleware

-One of the best things about `compose` is that it itself is a middleware, so you can create partial middleware chains and reuse code within a project.
+One of the best things about `compose` is that it is itself a middleware, so you can create partial middleware chains and reuse code within a project.
-Supposed you had HTTP handlers and non HTTP handlers and the non HTTP handlers didn't require Auth or validation but they did require recovery, timing and input mapping.
+Suppose you had HTTP handlers and non HTTP handlers and the non HTTP handlers didn't require authorization or validation but did require recovery, timing and input mapping.

 You could write multiple middleware stacks like so: